mpfi-dsp/GoldDigger/README.md

 - make it clear when files are uploaded
 - update user on status of analysis
     - unwrap run.py into separate functions
+    - clean it up, make it into a class
 - make blue mask
+- make it so the program doesn't fail when there's a file in the media folder